enverUslu/enverUslu/README.md

 # Data Analyst Portfolio
-Welcome to my portfolio!
-As a dedicated data analyst, I thrive on extracting meaningful insights from complex datasets using a variety of tools and techniques.
-Proficient in Python, SQL, and data visualization, I have honed my skills in data analysis through numerous projects showcased here.
-Utilizing Python libraries, Jupyter Notebooks, SQL, Excel, Power BI, and Web Scraping, I have developed a comprehensive repertoire in transforming data into actionable intelligence.
-Feel free to explore the projects featured here that exemplify my expertise in data analysis and visualization.
+Welcome to my portfolio.
+I’m a Data Scientist at Connected Circles in Amsterdam.
+My work spans Python, SQL, Power BI, and data visualization, supported by a strong background in data analysis, automation, and web scraping.

+This repository showcases projects that demonstrate my ability to analyze, visualize, and communicate data effectively.
+These projects reflect my practical approach to solving some real-world problems using data-driven methods.

+Feel free to explore my work;

 ## Portfolio Projects